 What do infantile spasms look like?

 Infantile spasms only last a second or two but often come in a cluster (multiple spasms in a row).
-Infantile spasms commonly occur around times of sleep, especially upon awakening.
+Infantile spasms commonly occur around times of sleep, especially when a child is waking up.
 After a spasm, babies will often be irritable or cry.

-- Baby's age: The startle reflex is most noticeable in newborns and slowly disappears by 4 to 6 months of age at the latest.
-Infantile spasms often occur between the ages of 3 to 12 months of age, when the startle reflex has already started to go way.
+- Age: The startle reflex is most noticeable in newborns and slowly disappears by 4 to 6 months of age at the latest.
+Infantile spasms often occur between the ages of 3 to 12 months of age, when the startle reflex has already started to go away.

-- Baby's development: The other telltale sign of infantile spasms is a decline in development.
-For example, you may notice your baby is not doing the same things they used to be able to do or see changes in how your child interacts with you, such as less eye contact or smiling.
+- Decline in development: If you notice the above symptoms and a decline in development, that could be a sign of infantile spasms.
+For example, you may notice your baby is not doing the same things they used to be able to do (like walking or talking) or see changes in how your child interacts, such as less eye contact or smiling.

 What should I do if I think my baby has infantile spasms?